-Diwali is a five-day festival of lights celebrated in India and other parts of the world.
+Diwali is a five-day festival (In 2023 this is from 10th November to 14th November) of lights celebrated in India and other parts of the world.
 It is one of the most important holidays in the Hindu, Jain, and Sikh faiths.
 The festival marks the victory of good over evil, light over darkness, and knowledge over ignorance.

 In Goa, Diwali is celebrated with a special focus on the story of Krishna's defeat of the demon Narkasur.
 During Diwali, large effigies of the demon are paraded through the streets and then set on fire to signify the triumph of good over evil.
 This event is a joyous occasion for the people of Goa, who gather to watch and celebrate.